denpamusic/laravel-bitcoinrpc/README.md

 ## ZeroMQ
 ZeroMQ support is available since v1.2.5.
-To use zeromq, daemon must be compiled with zmq support.
+To use ZeroMQ, daemon must be compiled with libzmq.
-In order to check this run `(bitcoind -h | grep -q zmq) && echo "ZeroMQ support available"`.
+In order to check this, run `(bitcoind -h | grep -q zmq) && echo "ZeroMQ support available"`.
-If you get "ZeroMQ support available" then you can use zeromq.
+If you get "ZeroMQ support available" then you can use ZeroMQ.

 Set the following options in bitcoind.conf (host and port can be different):
 ```